Strawberry Bars

 I use a pastry blender to cut in.
 It's great for making just about any kind of pastry.
 Besides shortbread, I also use it for pie crust, biscuits, scones, puff pastry... even for croissants, if you can believe it.

-If you don’t have one, here’s a link: Pastry Blender.
-Only a few dollars and you’ll definitely get a lot of use out of it if you like to bake.
+If you don't have one, here's a link: Pastry Blender.
+Only a few dollars, and you'll definitely get a lot of use out of it if you like to bake.

 Or, you can use 2 knives, or just rub the butter in with your fingertips.